bigginlab/OxCompBio/setup.md

 ## 3. Downloading a local copy of the course materials

 In order to carry out the exercies presented in the tutorials you will need to download a local copy of the course materials.
-There are two ways of doing this;

-### Recommended: download a copy from github
+Our recommended way is to do the following:

-Simply go to the tutorial github page: [https://github.com/bigginlab/OxCompBio](https://github.com/bigginlab/OxCompBio)
+Go to the tutorial github page: [https://github.com/bigginlab/OxCompBio](https://github.com/bigginlab/OxCompBio)

 On the top left-hand side of the page you will see a green button titled "Code".